mapbender/mapbender-documentation/en/backend/applications/layouts.rst

     :alt: Mapbender Button Area

-* **Toggle show/hide element**: A shown element is visible in the application.
-A hidden one is not visible in the application itself, but can still be adjusted in the :ref:`backend`.
+* **Edit**: Adjusts an element.
 * **Show on mobile screens**: Displays an element only on mobile-sized screens.
 * **Show on Desktop screens**: Displays an element only on Desktop-sized screens.
-* **Edit**: Adjusts an element.
 * **Restrict element access**: Sets specific visibility permissions for an element.
+* **Duplicate element**: Creates a copy of the element with the same settings.
+* **Toggle show/hide element**: A shown element is visible in the application.
+A hidden one is not visible in the application itself, but can still be adjusted in the :ref:`backend`.
 * **Delete**: Removes an element from both front- and :ref:`backend`.